Oscie-Coherence/oscie-proof/README.md

 python oscie.py
 \end{lstlisting}

-By default, the governor evaluates each user message with a lightweight coherence scan before forwarding it to the selected LLM backend.
+The governor evaluates each user message with a lightweight coherence scan before forwarding it to the LLM backend.
+Messages exceeding threshold are restructured or declined per policy.
-If a message exceeds the threshold, it is restructured or declined according to policy rules.

 \subsection*{Run Benchmark Tests}